pluralsight/guides/draft/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 }
 ```

 Notice how the helper method `addMember()` is used to set up the relationship between the chat and the user so both entities can be saved with a single method call on the `Chat` object.
-Also, the channel name is prefixed with `presence-` (defined as `GeneralConstants.CHANNEL_PREFIX`), which is required by Pusher presence channels (more on this later).
+Also, the channel name is prefixed with `presence-` (defined as `GeneralConstants.CHANNEL_PREFIX`), which is required by Pusher Presence Channels (more on this later).
 Finally, the `ChatForm` is added to the `Model` object.

 Now, to save this object to the HTTP session, we only have to annotate the controller class with `@SessionAttributes` and the same identifier used when it was added to the `Model`  object:
 ```java